manoj2994/tiny_cpu_emulator/README.md

 ## 🧠 How a real CPU works:
 At a high level, a CPU performs operations through the fetch-decode-execute cycle.
 This is the core mechanism behind most CPUs:
-- Fetch: The CPU fetches an instruction from memory.
+- **Fetch**: The CPU fetches an instruction from memory.
-- Decode: It decodes the instruction to understand what operation it needs to perform.
+- **Decode**: It decodes the instruction to understand what operation it needs to perform.
-- Execute: It performs the operation, such as an arithmetic operation, moving data, or jumping to another part of the program.
+- **Execute**: It performs the operation, such as an arithmetic operation, moving data, or jumping to another part of the program.

 Registers and memory play a key role in this process:
-  - Registers: Small, fast storage locations inside the CPU that hold data and addresses.
+  - **Registers**: Small, fast storage locations inside the CPU that hold data and addresses.
-  - Memory: The larger, slower storage for the program’s data (RAM).
+  - **Memory**: The larger, slower storage for the program’s data (RAM).

 In a real CPU, operations like `ADD`, `SUB`, `LOAD`, `JUMP`, and `HALT` are often controlled by the Control Unit (CU) and Arithmetic Logic Unit (ALU).